Nathaniel de Rothschild: Personal life

-Death
+Death and legacy

 He died on 19 February 1870 in Paris, France.

-Legacy

 After his death, his children and grandchildren showed little enthusiasm for the wine business.
-It would be 118 years later before Château Mouton, under the leadership of Nat's great-grandson Philippe de Rothschild (1902–88), would become the only French vineyard to ever achieve reclassification to first growth.
+It would be 118 years later before Château Mouton, under the leadership of Nat's great-grandson Philippe de Rothschild (1902–88), would become the only French vineyard to ever achieve reclassification to First Growth.